shea08/shea08.github.io/blog.md

 * * *

 <b> Pixel 3 or 4 Switch Pros </b>
--Pixelbook instant tethering for mobile hotspots -Maintain my paid Android applications
+  * Pixelbook instant tethering for mobile hotspots
+  * Maintain my paid Android applications
--Superior camera (A+)
+  * Superior camera (A+)
--Google call screening (won't get used all that often now, but maybe in the future)
+  * Google call screening (won't get used all that often now, but maybe in the future)

 <b> Pixel 3 Switch Cons </b>
--Glitchy Google software (Its a love-hate relationship with my pixelbook.
-I imagine the Pixel phone will be the same too) -The notch (it will get smaller or be gone in the 4)
+  * Glitchy Google software (Its a love-hate relationship with my pixelbook.
+I imagine the Pixel phone will be the same too)
+  * The notch (it will get smaller or be gone in the 4)

 * * *